quaidesbalises/laravel-meta/readme.md

 @metas
 ```

-Please not that this blade directive will takes care of the **default display keys which are set on your configuration file**.
+Please note that this blade directive will takes care of the **default display keys which are set on your configuration file**.
 You are free to remove or adding keys to the array as you wants.
 In case of a specify key was not set, it retrieves the most logic value for you **based on your existing values**.

 This is a valuable feature to prevent you to rewrite values for tags like ```og:title```, ```og:description```, ```twitter:title``` etc ...